 Politics and Religion are separated, and the Imperial Power was supreme;

 Most of the peaceful eras in Chinese history were under the governance of a unified regime with centralized power, during when city walls (and the Great Wall) were good enough for military uses;

 In chaotic times when a dynasty was about to end and a new regime was being established, wars have been usually large-scale and destructive.
 During these periods, no military building was unbreakable.

-Military Building the Shanhai Pass Built in 1381 on East of the Great Wall
+Military Building the Shanhai Pass Built in the Year 1381 on the Great Wall

 Scale and Layout

 Central Building of the Royal Forbidden City Built in 1420

 Based on those grand city walls and towers, constructing tall buildings was possible in ancient China.